Manu404/edmund/README.md

 # edmund
 esp8266 based stats counter for multiplayer mtg edh

-*This was not meant to go "public", but the thing have been used "extensively" in real situation and had barely no stability issues outside of development while doing the stuffs, also, current consumption is quite acceptable and usability is above the expectation, so, as the chance of your deck catching fire or having the game state misrepresented range from exceptionally low to null, this is made public.*
+*This was not meant to go "public", but this thing was used "extensively" in real situation and had barely no stability issues.
+Also, current consumption is quite acceptable and usability is above expectations, so, as the chance of your cards catching fire or having the game state misrepresented range from exceptionally low to null, I made this public.*

 *Also, I'm just a hobbyist on the electronic side, so please let me know what I'm wrong about.
-But don't dare to question my god level software sKilLz.*
+This project is a sandbox to level up/update my modern c++ fluency and test a different solution, the commit history will reflect that as well as the overshooting of solutions in regards to the real need and the different targetted plateforms (esp32, sm32, raspberry, as well as giving a try to RTOS developement).*

+*That knowledge is planned to be used for an artistic performance project I have going on since 01/20 [yup... just before cowdiv98...] that will end up requiring me to create a an embedded solutions with soft real time and high stability requirements: https://tele.emmaunelistace.be [and I'm totally bored of more than 10 years of CFlat for "non web stuffs", starts to feel too repetitive and boring, so let's modulate a bit.*

+*Finally, I moved the project out of github, this repo being a mirror from a private git server, updated quite often, each acting as backup of the other in case of a disaster on my side or Microsoft microsofting too much.*

+TL;DR: This project is under BS-PL.

+## things that need to be done

+- migrate to priv git
+- use clang for vscodium
+- port to esp32
+- port to raspberry
+- design "clean" pcb

 ## things the stuff do